fiendskrah/finalcapstone/README.md

 Both math and ela datasets have matching `studentgroup` columns to indicate performance by those groups in math and English language arts.
 We can aggregate the data to the district level and use the performance indicator `currstatus`, which is a measure of deviation from the average student to evaluate lcff.

-2) Incorporate all data into single geodataframe from the above steps into the school district shapefile dataframe along with the census data from the geosnap module. (as a community?)
+2) Incorporate all data
+  - single geodataframe vs many geodataframes? need to properly nest attributess [`currstatus`, `priorstatus`, `change`] under each of the 17 `studentgroup` which is under each of the 850-900 `districtname`.

 3) Analysis
   * 3a) evaluate performance of groups in a district in relation to that group's performance statewide.

   * 3b) validate FRMP as a proxy for segregation
   * 3c) evaluate equity of LCFF allocation through achievement gaps between districts (weigh with segregation + income)